Find Affordable College Courses

 353 Yearly Graduations

-Quinnipiac University tops the list of the most popular school in the U.S. for health professions and related clinical sciences majors who are seeking their bachelor's degree.
+Quinnipiac University tops the list of the most popular school in the U.S. for other health professions and related clinical sciences majors who are seeking their bachelor's degree.
 Roughly 9,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $48,680 per year, while in-state graduate students, on average, pay $19,530 per year.
-For the 2020-2021 academic year, 353 bachelor's degrees were handed out to health professions and related clinical sciences majors at Quinnipiac.
-Of these students, 83% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $50,400 per year, while in-state graduate students, on average, pay $17,172 per year.
+During the most recent year for which we have data, 353 people received their bachelor's degree in other health professions and related clinical sciences from Quinnipiac.
+About 81% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #2